HewlettPackard/hpe-solutions-openshift/DL-LTI-Openshift/RHEL_BareMetalworker_nodes/Readme.md

-### **Adding RHEL8.9 Worker Nodes**
+### **Adding RHEL 9.4 Worker Nodes**

-This section covers the steps to add RHEL 8.9 worker nodes to an existing Red Hat OpenShift Container Platform cluster.
+This section covers the steps to add RHEL 9.4 worker nodes to an existing Red Hat OpenShift Container Platform cluster.

 1. **Creating and deleting logical drives**